Information about Carbon Capture and Storage - CCS

 · Environmental effects – the predominant fuel of the CCS technology will inevitably be coal, which in itself has serious environmental effects.
 CCS will only increase these effects.

 · Climate effects – CCS does not remove all CO2 emissions from a plant.
 The amount of CO2 that is not removed will in itself have huge climate effects.
+Viewed over time and including all CCS-equipped plants the climate effect is minimal.

 · Economics – the technology is extremely expensive.